theamanstark/autoThemeChanger/README.md

    ###

-   ⚡ If you want to use version 1.0 of autoThemeChanger, then use the below cdn link.
+   ⚡ If you want to use version 1.0 (currently v1.2 is the latest version) of autoThemeChanger, then use the below cdn link.

    ```html
    <script src='https://theamanstark.com/cdn/blogger/plus-ui/autoThemeChanger/v1.0/autoTheme.min.js'></script>